StylishThemes/Wikipedia-Dark/README.md

 ## Limitations

+### Wikipedia Dark only supports the default wikipedia `vector` theme.

+> Support for other themes are graciously accepted via a pull request...
+If interested please open a new issue to discuss your intentions before proceeding.

 * Many of the table cells have inline styling to add a background colors.
   * Some of the very common stylings have been replaced using attribute selectors ( e.g. `th[style*="background:#eee" i]` ).
   * But due to the sheer number of possiblities, the replaced css style would also need to include selectors such as `th[style*="background-color: #eee" i]` and `th[style*="background-color:#eee" i]`, `th[bgcolor="eee" i]` and `th[style*="background-color: #eeeeee" i]`, etc.